Lake Lyndon

 WEATHER STATION

-Information: Lake Lyndon is a glacial lake shadowed by the towering and snow-covered Craigieburn, Torlesse and Big Ben ranges.
+Lake Lyndon is a glacial lake shadowed by the towering and snow-covered Craigieburn, Torlesse and Big Ben ranges.
 The mountain of the same name, Mount Lyndon (1,475 metres) overlooks the small lake.
 The Acheron River flows from the lake to the Rakaia River.

 Google Location Map